 The date a contribution is made is the date the contributor relinquishes control over it.
 For example:

 - A hand-delivered contribution is considered made on the date it is delivered by the contributor to the campaign.

 - A mailed contribution is made on the date of the postmark.
-Note that if a campaign wishes to rely on a postmark as evidence of the date a contribution was made, it must retain the envelope or a copy of it.
+(If a campaign wishes to rely on a postmark as evidence of the date a contribution was made, it must retain the envelope or a copy of it.)

 - An in-kind contribution is made on the date that the goods or services are provided by the contributor.